‘It’s scary’: Criminals use vehicles to smash into Seattle garages to steal valuables, neighbors say

 One attempted break-in happened at a home in Montlake, located near Boyer Avenue East and 26th Avenue East, last Wednesday at about 10 a.m., the homeowner told KIRO 7 News.

-The homeowner’s wife, Danielle W., shared on social media that someone rammed a vehicle into their garage and tried to get inside, but failed since the homeowner’s vehicle was parked in the garage.
+The homeowner’s wife, Danielle W., shared on social media that someone rammed their vehicle into their garage and tried to get inside, but failed since the homeowner’s vehicle was parked in the garage.

 But that didn’t stop the suspect.